crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 ## LLM as a judge on Code Generation task

-This part of our work is dedicated to aswering the following research question: _To what extent are LLMs good at judging the correctess of a candidate java method with respect to the_
+This part of our work is dedicated to aswering the following research question: _Given a textual description of a java method and its signature, to what extent are LLMs good at judging the correctess of a provided candidate java method?_

 ### Pipeline